 GRC Cladding panels have become more and more popular choice as an architectural finish material.
-Glass fibre reinforced concrete is considered to be a relatively new type of construction material.
-Although, it’s been used in the industry for over 50 years it’s only getting more attention in the 21st century.
-GRC is very versatile that is why it’s gaining popularity among the architects and specifiers.
-Due to its high elastic properties it is used in designs where resistance to live loads is necessary.
+People consider Glass fibre reinforced concrete as a relatively new type of construction material.
+Although, the construction industry has been using it for over 50 years it’s only getting more attention in the 21st century.
+GRC is very versatile and that is why it’s gaining popularity among architects and specifiers.
+Due to its high elastic properties designers use GRC cladding in solutions where resistance to live loads is necessary.

-GRC cladding requires high quality standards in manufacture and meticulous record keeping.
+GRC cladding systems require high quality standards in manufacture and meticulous record keeping.
 If you use glass fibre reinforced concrete cladding or panels in your projects it is important to employ subcontractor or installation crew with GFRC cladding experience.